 How much money do you have to spend on betting?

 We never want you to gamble more than you can afford to lose.
 This is why it is so important that you have specific money set aside to gamble with.
 Never expect to win a bet, even if it seems as if it is a sure thing.

 FAQ’s About Rose Bowl betting in Arizona

 In most cases, as soon as the teams for the event are known.

-No. Many sportsbooks do not offer college football.
+No. Many sportsbooks do not offer betting on these kinds of events.
 Thankfully, you shouldn’t have to hunt around for too long to find a decent site that you can gamble at.